Jin leads the way in men's short program at Cup of China - WHIZ News

 In ice dancing, Shiyue Wang and Xinyu Liu held a comfortable lead after the rhythm dance with 84.23 points.
 Hong Chen and Zhouming Sun were second with 76.57 points, followed by Wangqi Ning and Chao Wang with 69.07.

+Cheng Peng and Yang Jin led after the pairs short program with 75,62 points.
+Yuchen Wang and Yihang Huang were second with 63.56 points, followed by Daizifei Zhu and Yuhang Liu with 54.37.

-The next round of the ISU Grand Prix series is the Nov.
-20-22 Rostelecom Cup in Russia.
+The next round of the ISU Grand Prix series is the Rostelecom Cup in Russia from Nov.
+20-22.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports